Choosing a Projector for a Golf Simulator

 If you have a particularly small hitting area, an ultra-short throw (UST) projector might be your only option.
 But, watch out, this often places the projector right next to your impact screen and directly in line with where you're hitting golf balls.
 If you didn't know, projectors rarely win against fast-flying golf balls.
 A projector is typically considered to be Ultra Short Throw Projector if it has a throw ratio of less than 0.4.

-Can you help me calculate throw distance?Sure!
-Throw distance is the viewable width of your screen multiplied by the throw ratio.
-You can find the throw ratio in your projector's specifications.
 Example 1.
 You like the BenQ TH671ST projector.
 It has a throw ratio of 0.69-0.83 and a screen that is 115 inches wide.
 You're wondering how far away you're going to have to mount your projector.
 Multiply 0.69 x 115 inches.
 That is the minimum distance from the screen.
 79 inches.
 Multiply 0.83 x 115 inches.
 That is the maximum distance from the screen.
 95 inches.
 You need to mount your projector between about 79 and 95 inches away from your impact screen.
-Example 2.
-You've found the perfect spot where you want to mount your projector.
-It's about 8 feet away from your screen.
-Your screen has a width of 191 inches, which is 15.9 feet, but you're not sure which projector to get.
-We take the throw distance of 8 and divide by the width of 15.9, and your throw ratio is 0.50.
-For this setup, you would be good shopping for a Short Throw Projector, like the Optoma ZH406ST.
-Long-division skills a little rusty?
-Try using this easy screen size calculator. |

 If your golf room requires something different, we can help!
 Did you know Carl's Place offers custom golf room design?
 We'll help you lay out the floor plan and specifications of your golf room.
 Schedule a consult!